robertrumney/cactus-damage/README.md

 # Simple Cactus Repository

 This is a simple repository that contains a C# script for a cactus object in a Unity game.
-The script is responsible for causing damage to the player when a collision occurs between the cactus and the player.
+The script is responsible for causing damage to the player when a collision occurs between the cactus and the player, and for making the damage relative to the velocity of impact.

 ## How it Works

 The `Cactus` script is attached to a game object in the Unity scene.
 When a collision happens, the script checks if the collided object has a tag of "Player".
 If it does, the script calculates the damage based on the magnitude of the relative velocity of the collision.
-The damage is then passed to the `PlayaDamage` method on the playerScript component of the Game.instance.playerScript object, after being divided by a damage damping value.
+The damage is then passed to the `Damage` method on the playerScript component of the Game.instance.playerScript object, after being divided by a damage damping value.

 ## Features